 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of CDW Corporation and Zscaler, Inc., based on the most recent financial data.
+The following table outlines the strengths and weaknesses of CDW Corporation and Zscaler, Inc., providing a quick reference for potential investors.

 CriterionCDW CorporationZscaler, Inc.